Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/command_line_1_djb.md

 ## Working with directories

 * `mkdir`: make directory
+	* What’s a good name for a directory?
+	* What’s a good directory structure for a project?
 * `rmdir`: remove empty directory
 * `rm -rf:` remove directory and its contents recursively (careful!)